LEARNAcademy/syllabus/rails_fullstack/params.md

 For more see <a href="http://api.rubyonrails.org/classes/ActionController/Parameters.html" target="blank">here</a>

-## Challenges
+### Params Challenges

+- Create a Rails application called rails_params.
+The app will have a PostgreSQL database.
+- Generate a controller called Main.

+**User Stories**
-- As a user, I can visit a page that takes a number and displays that number cubed
+- As a user, I can visit a page called cubed that takes a number as a param and displays that number cubed.
-- As a user, I can visit a page that takes 2 numbers and displays whether or not the first number is evenly divisible by the second
+- As a user, I can visit a page called evenly that takes two numbers and displays whether or not the first number is evenly divisible by the second.
-- As a user, I can visit a page that takes in a string and displays how many characters are in the string
+- As a user, I can visit a page called length that takes in a string and displays how many characters are in the string.
-- As a user, I can visit a page that takes a string and displays whether it is a palindrome
+- As a user, I can visit a page called palindrome that takes a string and displays whether it is a palindrome (the same word read forward and backward).
-- As a user, I can visit a page that takes a noun, verb, adjective, adverb, and  uses them to display a short silly story
+- As a user, I can visit a page called madlib that takes params of a noun, verb, adjective, adverb, and displays a short silly story.

 [ Go to next lesson: Rails RESTful Routes and CRUD Actions ](../rails_fullstack/restful_routes_crud.md)